What’s Home-Based Learning ( Homework) for?

 Where should I do my Home-Based Learning?

 Try to find a quiet place with no distractions (no television, mobile off, games console off).
 This could be at home or at school.
+We run a homework club in BE1 from 3pm to 3.45pm Monday to Thursday

 - Students who regularly complete Home-Based Learning are more successful in exams because they have developed more self-discipline and organisational skills.